Student projects

-Here we list potential student projects in RSES, with links to relevant supervisors and research groups.
+Below we list current research topics in RSES, with links to relevant researchers, supervisors and research groups.

 River systems hold information on tectonic history in their sediment load and their morphology.